GitHub Primer redesign — repo file tree, refreshed buttons, and a color refresh pull request on a green background

 Open-source collaboration on the Primer design system

-The Challenge
+The challenge

-The existing UI was a blend of the Primer design system and years of unregulated patterns, creating visual inconsistency and significant design and technical debt across critical product surfaces.
+When the project begun in 2019, the existing UI was a blend of the Primer design system and years of unregulated patterns, creating visual inconsistency and significant design and technical debt across critical product surfaces.

 Divergent exploration with structured convergence

 I created multiple visual explorations with named vibes (including competitive analysis exercises like "What if GitHub were Figma?") and presented stakeholders three strategic lanes: practical MVP, aspirational north star, and recommended direction.
+The three-lane framework transformed binary feedback into nuanced direction-setting.

-SkeuoSoft visual language
+Expressive visual language

-Evidence-based color strategy
+Context-based color strategy

 Outcomes